 Editorial policy

-RIPCO, as a management science journal, has set itself the goal of becoming a reference publication entirely dedicated to organizational behavior (OB) research.
+RIPCO, has set itself the goal of becoming a reference publication dedicated entirely to research in organizational behavior (OB).
 The journal's objective is to describe, understand, explain and predict individual and collective attitudes and behaviors at work.
-It deals with a wide range of aspects, including learning, expectations, change, trust, social conflict, psychological contract, culture, decision-making, diversity, emotion, identity, social interaction, image, involvement, judgment, organizational justice, leadership, motivation, perception, personality, power, quality of work life, satisfaction, socialization, etc. The articles published in the journal aim to support researchers in their reflections and to enlighten the practices of consultants and managers in both private and public sectors..
+It deals with a wide range of topics, including learning, expectations, change, trust, social conflict, psychological contract, culture, decision-making, diversity, emotion, identity, social interaction, image, involvement, judgment, organizational justice, leadership, motivation, perception, personality, power, quality of work life, satisfaction, socialization and more.
+The articles published in the journal aim to support researchers in their reflections and to enlighten the practices of consultants and managers in both the private and public sectors.

-By organizational behavior, or OB, the journal’s new editorial policy since 2005 refers to the study of the structure, of the functioning and achievements of organizations, as well as groups and individuals’ behaviors.
-In other words, the journal aims at contributing to the understanding, explaining and bettering of teams’ and individuals’ behaviors within organizations.
-Organizational behavior is an interdisciplinary field because it is nourished by a great variety of research from psychology (and social psychology in particular), of ethnology, sociology, anthropology, philosophy, political sciences, economics, information sciences, theories on decision- making, and so on.
-By using these different fields, this domain nurtures our knowledge of organizational phenomena, without however questioning the liminal texts of psychology and industrial sociology.
-Resolutely therefore, RIPCO is an interdisciplinary journal whose purpose is to publish theoretical or empirical research on organizational behavior, no matter which organization is under study (private, state-run or NGO), the methodology used and the contexts in which these research papers are written.
+By organizational behavior, the journal’s editorial line since 2005 refers to the contribution of behaviors, attitudes and collective social phenomena to the effective functioning and performance of organizations.
+In other words, the journal aims to improve understanding and knowledge of individual and team behavior in the workplace.
+The field of organizational behavior is interdisciplinary, drawing on a wide variety of studies from psychology (including social psychology), ethnology, sociology, anthropology, philosophy, political science, economics, information technology, decision theory and more.
+By mobilizing these different disciplinary fields, this area of research enriches our knowledge of organizational phenomena, without however questioning the liminal texts of industrial psychology and sociology.
+Thus, RIPCO sees itself as an interdisciplinary journal whose purpose is to publish theoretical and empirical work in organizational behavior, irrespective of the type of organization under study (private, state-run, NGO, etc.), the methodology used and the contexts in which these studies are carried out.

 Although the main focus is on academic research, the journal also accepts articles for scientific discussion and debate.
 It considers this input necessary for the advancement of knowledge.
-All proposals submitted, whatever their subject matter, must demonstrate significant new findings.
-RIPCO asks its authors to clearly highlight the originality of their manuscripts.
-However, they are reviewed according to a special procedure separated from the evaluation provided for the traditional academic section.
+These articles or essays must clearly demonstrate their original and innovative character.
+They are reviewed according to a special procedure, distinct from the evaluation provided for classic academic articles, and are published under the heading “Points of View”.

-The characteristics and individual processes which are tackled the most by scholarly journals in organizational behavior (not limited to) are: learning, for example processes, approaches, socialization, retroaction, learning organization (behavioral change,…), personality (types and features), emotions, stress (handling stress), selection methods, communication (impersonal et verbal, social desirability, organizational communication, …), perceptions, (selectivity, gender, appearance, attractiveness and discrimination,…), beliefs, reactions, values, satisfaction, involvement, professional behavior, judgment, emotional and social intelligence, trust, organizational justice, social exchanges, well-being and so on.
+The individual characteristics, as well as the psychological and interpersonal processes most frequently addressed by academic journals in organizational behavior (list not exhaustive) are: learning (e.g., processes, approaches, socialization, retroaction, learning organization, behavioral change,…), personality (e.g., types and traits, …), emotions, stress (e.g., anxiety management), selection methods, communication (e.g., interpersonal and verbal, social desirability, organizational communication, …), perceptions, (e.g., selectivity, gender, appearance, attractiveness and discrimination, …), beliefs, attitudes, values, satisfaction, commitment, motivation, professional behavior, judgment, emotional and social intelligence, trust, organizational justice, social exchanges, well-being and so on.

-The three levels of analyses presented above are not exclusive to each other.
-They combine themselves and reinforce each other.
-Moreover, the social and cultural environment within which the organization’s actors evolve has leverage on their behaviors.
-Which explains why, many a varied source are different from the common themes from the different levels of analyses. (structures, processes, power, conflicts, decision-making, performance, workplace satisfaction, staff shift and absences, diversity, careers and career development, balanced work-family life, identification, culture and organizational ambiance, interorganizational processes, national issues and many other.)
-It is also important to consider the elements linked to organizational context, like the environment (globallization, diversity, ethics, CSR…), and technology (information system management, conception and analysis on sociotechnical systems, lean and team management, work from home, call centers, employee surveillance…).
+The levels of analyses presented above are not mutually exclusive.
+They interact and reinforce each other.
+Moreover, the social and cultural environment within which the organization’s actors evolve influences their behavior.
+Which explains why certain themes are common to different levels of analysis (e.g., structures, processes, power, conflicts, decision-making, performance, job satisfaction, organizational identification, turnover and absenteeism, career management, equal opportunities, work-life balance, work culture and climate, etc.).
+It is also important to consider context-related elements, such as the economic and institutional environment (globalization, diversity, ethics, corporate social responsibility …), and technology (information system management, analysis and design of socio-technical systems, lean and team management, teleworking, employee monitoring, and so forth).

 | Simple search | Advanced search |